Essential fly fishing gear for a trip which you don’t think you will need.

 I put mine inside a duct tape roll so it can go close to the top of my bag with clear area around for best signal attenuation (yes I’m involved in RF networks).
 You can often see when your bags on the plane too.
 Oh and the Duct tape itself.
 Never forget duct tape.

-Spare camera body (another CXI lesson – more on that in the mission piece on CXI).
+Spare camera body (another CXI lesson – more on that in The Mission piece on CXI here).
 Its a long way to go to have average pics.
-And a gopro as a last resort.
+And a GoPro as a last resort.

 Gear Ties!
 I use them for everything.
 On this trip alone – Net attachment point for carabiner on my bag, to hold up a dodgy shower head, curtain tie back, gear hooks to keep everything off the sand.